Stay updated with the latest news of the COVID-19 situation in Vietnam and information for traveling to Vietnam. Read more here.

 The tables and chairs in the eating area are cleaned, but the old brick-tiled floor is a bit messy.
 The locals may have no problem with it, but if you have an easily upset stomach, we wouldn’t recommend coming to this place to try street foods.

 This Vietnamese pizza filling is a mixture of ground pork, shrimp flakes, two quail eggs, butter, and green onion, topped with a bit of mayonnaise and chili sauce.
 You can have one for VND 12,000.
 That is the average price of a Vietnamese pizza, but the ingredients used in this one are quite stale.

 Bap xao (stir-fried corn)

-This Bap xao has the standard ingredients like corn, shrimp flakes and green onion, stir-fried with butter.
-The price is VND 15,000 for one serving without egg and VND 20,000 with an extra egg.
-There are little shrimp flakes, but the stir-fried corn is buttery, savory and flavorful.
+This Bap xao has standard ingredients like corn, shrimp flakes, and green onion, stir-fried with butter.
+The price is VND 15,000 for one serving without an egg and VND 20,000 with an extra egg.
+There are little shrimp flakes, but the stir-fried corn is buttery, savory, and flavorful.

 Bo bia (popiah)

 The price is VND 20,000 for 5 rolls.
 Ingredients of Vietnamese popiah are usually poached/steamed/stir-fried julienne carrot and Chinese water chestnut, lettuce, Chinese sausage, and fried beaten eggs.
 Strangely, this popiah was also added with Bun (Vietnamese vermicelli), which is a typical ingredient of Goi cuon (summer rolls).
 But the dipping sauce is quite good, savory, and peanutty.